NVIDIA-AI-IOT/jetcard/README.md

 ### Option 2 - Use installation script

+This method installs the JetCard software and configuration on an existing SD card image.
+This may be the best option if you're already using Jetson, or want to customize the installation.

 1. Setup your Jetson device using the official [Getting Started Guide](https://developer.nvidia.com/embedded/learn/getting-started-jetson) for your platform.

 2. On your Jetson, open a new terminal ``CTRL+ALT+T``